-Resources › For Students and Parents Understanding Very Large Numbers It helps to think in terms of groups of three zeros Share Flipboard Email Print ThoughtCo For Students and Parents Homework Help Homework Tips Learning Styles & Skills Study Methods Time Management Private School Test Prep College Admissions College Life Graduate School Business School Law School Distance Learning View More by Grace Fleming Grace Fleming has a master's degree in education and is an academic advisor and college enrollment counselor.
-She lectures and writes about study skills.
+Resources › For Students and Parents Understanding Very Large Numbers It helps to think in terms of groups of three zeros Share Flipboard Email Print ThoughtCo For Students and Parents Homework Help Homework Tips Learning Styles & Skills Study Methods Time Management Private School Test Prep College Admissions College Life Graduate School Business School Law School Distance Learning View More by Grace Fleming Grace Fleming, M.Ed., is a senior academic advisor at Georgia Southern University, where she helps students improve their academic performance and develop good study skills.
 Updated September 21, 2019 Have you ever wondered what number comes after a trillion?
 Or how many zeros there are in a vigintillion?
 Some day you might need to know this for a science or math class, or if you happen to enter one of several mathematical or scientific fields.
 Numbers Bigger Than a Trillion The digit zero plays an important role as you count very large numbers.
 It helps to track these multiples of 10 because the larger the number is, the more zeros are needed.
 Name Number of Zeros Groups of 3 Zeros Ten 1 0 Hundred 2 0 Thousand 3 1 (1,000) Ten thousand 4 1 (10,000) Hundred thousand 5 1 (100,000) Million 6 2 (1,000,000) Billion 9 3(1,000,000,000) Trillion 12 4 (1,000,000,000,000) Quadrillion 15 5 Quintillion 18 6 Sextillion 21 7 Septillion 24 8 Octillion 27 9 Nonillion 30 10 Decillion 33 11 Undecillion 36 12 Duodecillion 39 13 Tredecillion 42 14 Quattuordecillion 45 15 Quindecillion 48 16 Sexdecillion 51 17 Septen-decillion 54 18 Octodecillion 57 19 Novemdecillion 60 20 Vigintillion 63 21 Centillion 303 101 Grouping Zeros by Threes Many people find it easy to understand that the number 10 has one zero, 100 has two zeros, and 1,000 has three zeros.
 These numbers are used all the time in daily living, whether it is dealing with money or counting something as simple as our music playlist or the mileage on our cars.
 When you get to million, billion, and trillion, things become a little more complicated.
 How many zeros come after the one in a trillion?
 It's hard to keep track of that and count each individual zero, so these long numbers have been broken down into groups of three zeros.
 For example, it's much easier to remember that a trillion is written with four sets of three zeros than it is to count out 12 separate zeros.
 While you might think that one's pretty simple, just wait until you have to count 27 zeros for an octillion or 303 zeros for a centillion.
 Then you will be thankful that you only have to remember nine and 101 sets of three zeros, respectively.
 Powers of 10 Shortcut In mathematics and science, you can rely on the "powers of 10" to quickly express exactly how many zeros are needed for these larger numbers.
 For example, a shortcut for writing out a trillion is 1012 (10 to the power of 12).
 The 12 indicates that the number needs a total of 12 zeros.
 You can see how much easier these are to read than if there were just a bunch of zeros: Quintillion = 1018 or 1,000,000,000,000,000,000 Decillion = 1033 or 1,000,000,000,000,000,000,000,000,000,000,000 The Enormous Numbers: Googol and Googolplex You are probably very familiar with the search engine and tech company Google.
 Did you know that the name was inspired by another very large number?
 Though the spelling is different, the googol and the googolplex played a role in the naming of the tech giant.
 A googol has 100 zeros and is expressed as 10100.
 It is often used to express any large quantity, even though it is a quantifiable number.
 It makes sense that the largest search engine that pulls a large quantity of data from the internet would find this word useful.
 The term googol was coined by the American mathematician Edward Kasner in his 1940 book, "Mathematics and the Imagination."
 The story goes that Kasner asked his then 9-year-old nephew, Milton Sirotta, what to name this ridiculously long number.
 Sirotta came up with googol.
 But why is a googol important if it's actually less than a centillion?
 Quite simply, a googol is used to define a googolplex.
 A googolplex is 10 to the power of googol, a number that boggles the mind.
 In fact, a googolplex is so large that there's really no known use for it.
 Some say that it even exceeds the total number of atoms in the universe.
 The googolplex is not even the largest number defined to date.
 Mathematicians and scientists have also devised "Graham's number" and "Skewes number."
 Both of these require a math degree to even begin to understand.
 Short and Long Scales of a Billion If you thought the concept of a googolplex is tricky, some people cannot even agree on what defines a billion.
 In the U.S. and most of the world, it is accepted that 1 billion equals 1,000 million.
 It is written as 1,000,000,000 or 109.
 This number is used often in science and finance, and it is called the "short scale."
 In the "long scale," 1 billion is equal to 1 million million.
 For this number, you will need a 1 followed by 12 zeros: 1,000,000,000,000 or 1012.
 The long scale was first described by Genevieve Guitel in 1975.
 It is used in France and, for a time, was accepted in the United Kingdom as well.
 Continue Reading How Big Are Millions, Billions, and Trillions?
-How To Count in Spanish to the Millions and Beyond What Is the Probability of Randomly Selecting a Prime Number?
-Why the 4,000-Year-Old Babylonian Math Base 60 System Is Still Used How Powers of Ten Work in Math How Many Atoms Exist in the Universe?
-Learn These Tricks for Counting From 0 to 1,000 in German How to Tell If a Number Is Prime What Is a Real Number?
-10 Math Tricks That Will Blow Your Mind Write Solid Individualized Education Plan Goals for Place Value The "Stuff of Stars" and How They Form The Number of Continents on Earth Is More Complicated Than You Think Current World Population and Future Projections Practice Converting Cubic Inches to Cubic Centimeters Which Cardinal Numbers Should Be Spelled Out?
+Google: The Story Behind One of the Richest Companies in the World How To Count in Spanish to the Millions and Beyond IEP Math Goals for Operations in the Primary Grades Learn Express Numbers in English 3-Digit Addition Worksheets for Teaching Advanced Math to Students Shortcuts to Multiply Decimals by 10, 100, or 1000 How to Tell If a Number Is Prime What is the Base-10 Number System?
+What Is the Probability of Randomly Selecting a Prime Number?
+What Is Absolute Zero in Science?
+What Does Unsigned Mean in Computer Programming?
+Teaching Number Sense Using Ten Frames in Primary Education How to Count Italian Numbers Beyond One Hundred Why the 4,000-Year-Old Babylonian Math Base 60 System Is Still Used How Many Atoms Exist in the Universe?